 However, we are talking about the day to day trading that happens at stock exchange.
 The daily movement of stock engages enthusiastic traders across world to trade and have quick money within a hour or day.

-What is Intraday trading and how it works in stock market?
+What is Intraday trading and how it works in stock market in India?

 Intraday trading also known as day trading, is type of trade that happens within a day.
 So this is what happens, when you are placing your trades as intraday: